visionary-futures-collective/covid19/caregiving.md

 ### Caveats
 * We only asked for positive responses, not negative responses, so we don't know for sure that institutions aren't providing other resources to some of their staff.
+* The spreadsheet summarizes the responses by institution, and omits responses that don't name an institution.
+We are working on ways to provide a more complete picture of responses.
 * We didn't break down the data by position, though we know that people in different kinds of jobs received wildly different options.
 If your experience differs from what is being reported, feel free to complete the survey yourself.